Behavioral Interviewing Training Reinvented

 Can a successful, but static business practice gradually lose its effectiveness?
-In the case of behavioral interviewing, a technique that predicts-on-the-job performance far more accurately than other interview methods, the answer is yes.
+In the case of behavioral interviewing training, a technique that predicts-on-the-job performance far more accurately than other interview methods, the answer is yes.

 Behavioral interviewing is based on the premise that how a job candidate behaved in the past is the best predictor of how he or she will behave in the future.
 To elicit such information, a behavioral interviewer first identifies the skills, or competencies necessary for a particular position (for example: decision-making, persuasive and problem-solving skills) and then uses a series of probing questions to reveal whether candidates actually possess those qualities.